Eugene-Mbayire/The_code_commiters/README.md

     category, sale_amount DESC;
 ```

-This SQL block is using aggregate window functions to calculate the maximum and average sale amounts within each product category.
-The results are ordered by category and sale amount in descending order.
+<p>This SQL block is using aggregate window functions to calculate the maximum and average sale amounts within each product category.
+The results are ordered by category and sale amount in descending order.</p>

 ![alt text](<6.aggregation_with_window_functions.png>)